MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-document-intelligence-layout.md

 + Image dimensions must be between 50 pixels x 50 pixels or 10,000 pixels x 10,000 pixels.
 + If your PDFs are password-locked, remove the lock before running the indexer.

+## Limitations

+During the public preview, this skill has the following restrictions:

++ No Embedded Image Extraction: The skill can't extract images embedded within documents.
++ No Page Number Extraction: Page numbers are not included in the generated output.
++ Processing Time Limit: The skill is not suitable for large documents requiring more than 5 minutes of processing in the AI Document Intelligence layout model.
+The skill will time out, but charges will still apply to the AI Services multi-services resource if it is attached to the skillset for billing purposes.
+Ensure documents are optimized to stay within processing limits to avoid unnecessary costs.

 ## Skill parameters

 Parameters are case-sensitive.